sarahellisfox/QuotesOnDev/README.md

 The Quotes on Dev Theme used Wordpress as a CMS, as well as PHP, jQuery, CSS and HTML.

 ## Personal Learnings
-This project was such a relief after working on Inhabitent, and I found that I was able to work with Wordpress templates and the structure, and SASS variables and mixins a lot more easily.
-I also really enjoyed the JavaScript compontant -- it was a challenge, but very rewarding when I finally figured it out.
+This project was such a relief after working on Inhabitent, and I found that I was able to work with Wordpress templates and utilize the built-in structure, the SASS variables and mixins a lot more easily.
+I also really enjoyed the JavaScript component -- it was a challenge, but very rewarding when I finally figured it out.

 ## Screenshots
 ![alt text](qod-home.png)